Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

     ##  $ X32813_s_at               : num  5.89 5.96 5.52 5.72 5.88 ...
     ##   [list output truncated]

-1. Generate a sequence of ridge and Lasso regression models using the same grid values used in Problem 1.
+A.  Generate a sequence of ridge and Lasso regression models using the
+    same grid values used in Problem 1.
 Create two plots showing the coefficient shrinkage with different x-axes for both ridge and Lasso regressions as in part (c) for Problem 1.
 Briefly discuss these